 Education & Training

 We are actively involved in undergraduate training, postgraduate training as well as participating in fellowship training.
-Members of our division are involved in teaching at the U of T. Students at all levels spend time rotating throughout the department.
+Members of our division are involved in teaching at the University of Toronto.
+Students at all levels spend time rotating throughout the department.

 Undergraduate training in Rehabilitation Medicine at Sunnybrook is offered through electives at the University of Toronto and other US and Canadian medical schools.
 We offer and supervise ASCM training and DOCH-2 projects provided by our members, and host student visitors from other countries.
 As well, year 4 students have the opportunity to spend time in general and specialty clinics.

-University of Toronto has a recognized Physiatry residency training in Prosthetics and Orthotics.
+University of Toronto has a recognized physiatry residency training program.
+Residents in other programs may also be involved in physiatry clinics.
+For example:

 - Family Practice residents commonly rotate in clinics as part of their core sports medicine clinic.